akashsebastian333/wcg/README.md

 # wcg
-  it is used to Fetch urls and comments inside a website which is cached by google uses googles webcache api
+  it is a tool used to Fetch urls and comments inside a website which is cached by google uses googles webcache api

 Usage example: